pratheeshsailor/Netflix/README.md

 Netflix is one of the most popular media and video streaming platforms.
 They have over 10000 movies or tv shows available on their platform, as of mid-2021, they have over 222M Subscribers globally.
 This tabular dataset consists of listings of all the movies and tv shows available on Netflix, along with details such as - cast, directors, ratings, release year, duration, etc.
 # Objective
-To Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries
+To Analyze the data and generate insights that could help Netflix in deciding which type of shows/movies to produce and how they can grow the business in different countries
 # The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:

 Show_id: Unique ID for every Movie / Tv Show